-Consider the following recommendations related to repositioning in a bed or chair:
+Consider these recommendations related to changing position in a bed or chair:

 - Lift yourself, if possible.
-If you have enough upper body strength, do wheelchair pushups — raising your body off the seat by pushing on the arms of the chair.
+If you have enough upper body strength, do wheelchair pushups.
+Raise your body off the seat by pushing on the arms of the chair.

 - Look into a specialty wheelchair.
 Some wheelchairs allow you to tilt them, which can relieve pressure.

 - Select cushions or a mattress that relieves pressure.
-Use cushions or a special mattress to relieve pressure and help ensure your body is well-positioned.
-Do not use doughnut cushions, as they can focus pressure on surrounding tissue.
+Use cushions or a special mattress to relieve pressure and help make sure that your body is well positioned.
+Do not use doughnut cushions.
+They can focus pressure on surrounding tissue.

-- Adjust the elevation of your bed.
-If your bed can be elevated at the head, raise it no more than 30 degrees.
+- Adjust the height of your bed.
+If possible, do not raise the head of the bed above 30 degrees.
 This helps prevent shearing.